mheberger/upstream-delineator/README.md

 Make sure that you have the correct version of numpy.
 The `pysheds v0.4` library is *not* compatible with numpy v2.0.

-## Install GraphViz

-If you want the scripts to make diagrams of your river network, you will need to install the program GraphViz (not just the Python library, but the standalone software as well).
-Go to: [https://graphviz.org/download/](https://graphviz.org/download/).
-During the installation, make sure you add GraphViz to the system path.

-The script will make these diagrams if you set the variable `NETWORK_DIAGRAMS = True` in `config.py`.

 # Overview of using `subbasins.py`